HomeDev GuideAPI Reference

 commentService.Remove(commentId);

-In the above example, the request to remove a comment is invoked synchronously.
-The following example removes a comment asynchronously using the asynchronous overload with C#'s async and await keywords.
+The above example invokes the request to remove a comment synchronously.
+The following example removes a comment asynchronously using the asynchronous overload with C#'s async and awaits keywords.

 // ...